SatelliteShorelines/SDS_Benchmark/README.md

 The idea is that participants run their shoreline mapping algorithm at each of the sites and then we evaluate the accuracy of the satellite-derived shorelines using the in situ surveys.

-[This notebook](https://github.com/kvos/SDS_Benchmark/blob/main/1_preprocess_datasets.ipynb) provides the code to download and process the publicly available shoreline datasets into time-series of shoreline change.
+The first notebook, [1_preprocess_datasets.ipynb](https://github.com/kvos/SDS_Benchmark/blob/main/1_preprocess_datasets.ipynb), provides the code to download and process the publicly available shoreline datasets into time-series of shoreline change along cross-shore transects.

 The inputs needed to run satellite-derived methods are also provided for each site (can be visualised by opening the QGIS file `qgis_overview.qgz`):
 - **Region of Interest (ROI)**: to download/crop the satellite imagery